fastai/fastpages/README.md

 For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.

+3. You can create content in the `_posts`, `_notebooks`, or `_word` folders.
+See examples of files that are in those folders in this repo to see examples of how to structure content.
+The most important thing to consider is front matter, which is discussed further below:

 ## Customizing Blog Posts With Front Matter

 [Front matter](https://jekyllrb.com/docs/front-matter/) allows you to toggle various options on/off for each blog post, as well as pass metadata to various features of fastpages.